-When it comes to eating a healthy diet, our ancestors really set the bar high!
-After all, they had the kind of access to fresh, natural, unmodified foods that we can only dream of in our modern, industrialized society.
-But did you know that their diets contained much more fiber than we get from our modern way of eating?
+When it comes to eating a healthy diet, our ancestors set the bar really high!
+After all, they were able to access a wide variety of fresh, natural, unmodified foods that we can only dream of in our modern, industrialized society.
+This ancient diet was filled with more than just vitamins and minerals—it also contained much more healthy fiber than we typically get from our modern way of eating.

-It’s true!
-While our predecessors ate an impressive 50 to 100 grams of fiber every day, most of us struggle to consume even half of that.1 That’s because the way we eat as a society makes it hard to get this much-needed nutrient into our daily diet without some sort of additional supplementation.
+The discrepancy between the volume of fiber our ancestors consumed and what the average modern person gets is quite dramatic.
+While our predecessors ate an impressive 50 to 100 grams of fiber every day, most of us struggle to consume even half that amount.1 That’s because the way we eat as a society makes it hard to get this important nutrient into our daily diet.

 Psyllium husk is the tough, fibrous outside of the seeds of Plantago ovata, a grassy plant that grows in dry climates.
-When gently milled, the husks make a fantastic source of both soluble fiber––which forms a gel in your digestive system, easing things along––and insoluble fiber, which adds bulk to your waste, helping it pass more quickly through your digestive system.
+When gently milled, the husks contain plenty of soluble prebiotic fiber and insoluble fiber.

 Husk vs. Powder: Which Is Better?

 Psyllium husks are available as either whole psyllium husks or as psyllium husk powder made from ground-up husks.
-And while both can support your health, to get the absolute most fiber per serving, the more concentrated powder form is the best choice—with double the amount of fiber in a one teaspoon serving than whole husks.
+And while both can be healthy choices, to get the absolute most fiber per serving, the more concentrated powder form is the clear choice—with double the amount of fiber per teaspoon than whole husks.

-What's more, powder is typically easier to use, as it blends into a seamless gel when it comes into contact with liquids.
-Whole psyllium husks, on the other hand, don't blend as well and can have a grainy texture
+Powder is also typically easier to use, since it blends into a seamless gel when it comes into contact with liquids.
+Whole psyllium husks, on the other hand, don't blend as well and can have a grainy texture.

 Top Tips for Enjoying Psyllium Husk Powder